 So who’s the Givi going to appeal to?
 Most adventure bike riders buy aluminium luggage for the robust features and, it has to be said, the image and look.
 The Givi casts a nod to styling by including a part aluminium finish but this is essentially a quality, versatile plastic top box-cum-pannier and there’s really nothing to fault if that’s what you want.
 But will you be able to open your panniers?

-In a line: Quality plastic box that thinks it’s aluminium.
+Buy these if: You like sexy-looking luggage In a line: Quality plastic box that thinks it’s aluminium ABR Rating 7/10

 Model: Zega Size: 29l Price: £227 plus mounting kit at £130